From 1st July 2016 onwards it is required to provide SAFT-PL files in XML format on request of the PL Tax authorities.

 The basic design for a workaround solution is to extract the raw source data from the relevant SAP tables and use software tools to load the relevant data from the source SAP tables, perform additional mappings and data preparations and create the required XML files.

 We offer 3 solutions:

 - A software application called Audit Command Language (ACL).
 This software is commonly used by auditing firms, tax authorities and internal audit departments.
-The process will be that the client will download the data from SAP and make it available to the Phenix.
-Phenix will then generate the XML files and some control reports and provide these files and reports available to client for submission.
+The process will be that the client will download the data from SAP and make it available to the Key Group.
+Key Group will then generate the XML files and some control reports and provide these files and reports available to client for submission.